microsoft/aed-go-learn-content/data-types/includes/2-slices.md

 Why would you care about creating copies?
 Well, when you change an element from a slice, you're changing the underlying array too.
 Therefore, any other slices that refer to the same underlying array will get affected.
 Let's see this in code, and then we'll fix it by creating a copy of a slice.

-Use the following code to confirm that a slice point to an array, and every change you do in a slice affects the underlying array.
+Use the following code to confirm that a slice points to an array, and every change you make in a slice affects the underlying array.

 ```go
 package main